Select Your Language

 Introduction

-We can consider complaints about the care and treatment patients receive from the NHS in Wales.
-Complaints from patients or their representatives should, in the first instance, be brought to the attention of the relevant local Health Board or Trust.
+We can look at complaints about the care and treatment patients get from, or are paid for by, the NHS in Wales.
+Complaints from patients or their representatives should, first of all, be brought to the attention of the relevant local Health Board or Trust.
 You can either complain in person to a member of staff, or you can write to the Health Board with details of your complaint.
-The Health Board should then investigate your concerns and respond to you in writing, explaining what will happen next and the options open to you – normally within about six weeks.
+The Health Board should then investigate your concerns and respond to you in writing, explaining what will happen next and the options open to you ā€“ normally within about six weeks.

-This is set out in a process for considering concerns about the NHS called Putting Things Right (PTR).
-We can also consider complaints made to us within one year of the matters complained about (or within one year of you becoming aware of the issue).
-If your complaint is about something that happened more than a year ago, but you complained to the Health Board (or Trust) within one year, you should complain to us within twelve weeks of the Health Board’s (or Trust’s) response.
+This is set out in a process for looking at concerns about the NHS called Putting Things Right (PTR).
+We can also look at complaints made to us within one year of the matters complained about (or within one year of you becoming aware of the issue).
+If your complaint is about something that happened more than a year ago, but you complained to the Health Board (or Trust) within one year, you should complain to us within twelve weeks of the Health Boardā€™s (or Trustā€™s) response.

 What we can do

-• Poor clinical judgement
+• poor clinical judgement

-• Care which fell below an appropriate standard
+• failure to give treatment to an appropriate standard; Care which fell below an appropriate standard

-• Poor record keeping
+• poor record keeping

-• Clinically unreasonable delays in providing treatment
+• clinically unreasonable delays in giving treatment

-We can also consider whether the Health Board’s staff dealt with you in a reasonable manner.
+We can also look at whether the Health Boardā€™s staff dealt with you in a reasonable manner.
 Examples of this sort of issue include:

-• Not providing appropriate explanations to the patient and – where the patient consents – their family about the diagnosis and care plan
+• not giving appropriate explanations to the patient and ā€“ where the patient consents ā€“ their family about the diagnosis and care plan

-• Administrative failings, such as arrangements for appointments or loss of clinical records
+• administrative failings, such as arrangements for appointments or loss of clinical records

-• Poor complaint handling.
+• poor complaint handling.

-If we find that the treatment provided fell below an appropriate standard (information available on the ‘Clinical Standards’ page, under the ‘For Service Provider’ tab) or that there were some administrative failings, we may recommend that the Health Board takes action to remedy the situation as far as is reasonably possible.
+If we find that the treatment provided fell below an appropriate standard (information available on the ā€˜Clinical Standardsā€™ page, under the ā€˜For Service Providerā€™ tab) or that there were some administrative failings, we may recommend that the Health Board takes action to remedy the situation as far as is reasonably possible.

 What we cannot do